brycemcd/learning-stats-again/distributions.md

 Meant for small (< 30-40) observations.
 As observation numbers grow, t approximates a normal distribution.

+The problem with small samples is that the standard error estimate will not be as accurate.

+** Requires a generally normal looking distribution ** The t distribution is symmetric though a single sided test can be performed.

 Degrees of freedom are equal to 1 - the number of observations

+Confidence intervals for a t distribution can be taken with the following equation:  `x +/- t* SE` where x is the sample mean, `t*` is the area under the t distribution curve with the given degrees of freedom and SE is the standard error.

+For a single sample, it works very much like a Z score with a different distribution.

 ## F Distribution